-Support for Lucene was removed in Sitecore XP 9.3.0.
+Support for Lucene has been removed in Sitecore Experience Platform 9.3.0.

 For more information about how to install and manage these index providers in Sitecore Experience Platform, see the Sitecore documentation.

 Since Sitecore XP 9.2.0, Sitecore content search includes functionality for extracting text from media files, including PDFs and Microsoft Office documents, that does not require any additional tools.
 This functionality replaces the Adobe IFilter implementation that was used in previous versions by default.